 On May 11, 2000, the Company was granted a permit modification by the New Hampshire Department of Environmental Services to increase the volume of solid waste processed and stored at its GDS transfer station in Newport, New Hampshire.
 On or about June 12, 2000, a local environmental activist appealed the permit modification to the New Hampshire Waste Management Council.
 The appeal claims that the modification will lead to adverse environmental impacts through higher waste flows and increased levels of incineration at a nearby waste-to-energy facility, that the Company has been the subject of "complaints" arising from its New England and New York operations, and that the Company has failed to demonstrate that the modification is consistent with the waste management plan of the local waste management district.
-On August 23, 2001 the New Hampshire Waste Management Council dismissed the appeal due to the appellant's lack of standing.
+On August 23, 2001 the New Hampshire Waste Management Council voted to dismiss the appeal due to the appellant's lack of standing.
+The Council issued its order dismissing the appeal on September 27, 2001.
+On October 18, 2001, the appellant filed a motion for reconsideration and the Company filed an objection on October 24, 2001.